Hold Nature in Your Hand

 Babies in Backpacks and Toddlers in Tow

-oin Harris Center naturalist Susie Spikol and parent educators from The River Center for a gentle ramble in search of winter’s wild things.
-From animal tracks and evergreens to chickadees and snow fleas, come spend time with other families interested in being outside and exploring the magical world we live in.
+Join Harris Center naturalist Susie Spikol and parent educators from the River Center and the Grapevine for a morning meander through springtime fields and forests.
 A perfect hike for little legs – and a great chance to chat about parenting questions as we walk!
 For more information »